 Geoffrey Alan Rhodes

 I have moved between disciplines as an artist.
 As an undergrad I bounced between departments eventually receiving a degree in Italian Literature.
 In Seattle, I performed and composed in bands playing in the ripe post-grunge music scene, and then later returned to an earlier fascination with cinema.
-I joined a new MFA program in Media Art Production at the University at Buffalo, and there I was exposed to the Buffalo heritage of structuralist video and film: Peter Campus, Paul Sharits, Hollis Frampton—this 70's wave of micro-cinema / late avant-garde moving image became a touchstone for my intellectual artistic desires and was my entrance to the art world.
-I began creating film shorts and installations that fed off of eachother, both installed in galleries and screened in art-film festivals.
-I also began curating and installing work in galleries and developed a fascination with the structural apparatus of media... a McLuhan-esque interest and belief in the fundamental power of Medium to change experience.
+I joined a new MFA program in Media Art Production at the University at Buffalo, and there I was exposed to the Buffalo heritage of structuralist video and film: Peter Campus, Paul Sharits, Hollis Frampton.
+This 70's wave of micro-cinema and late avant-garde moving image became a touchstone for my intellectual artistic desires and was my entrance to the art world.
+I began creating film shorts and installations that fed off of each other, both installed in galleries and screened in art-film festivals.
+I also began curating and installing work in galleries and developed a fascination with the structural apparatus of media–a McLuhan-esque interest and belief in the fundamental power of Medium to change experience.

-I have taught in Communications departments, Film and Animation departments, and now in the department of Visual Communication Design at SAIC (my first experience at an "art school").
+I have taught in Communications departments, Film and Animation departments, and now in the department of Visual Communication Design at SAIC (my first teaching position at an art school).

-My work in diverse media have in common a sense of play in apparatus and traditional structures: actual subjects performing roles, transparent media machinations serving as "stage", collisions of one medium with another.
-Major productions include: Made Over in America (2007), a feature documentary that resamples and critically examines the producers, productions and audience of reality make-over television; Double Narcissism (2008), a multi-channel video installation that re-visits the auto-performances of Will Wegman, Vito Acconci, and Peter Campus in light of the new digital video medium; 52 Card Psycho (2009), an Augmented Reality installation in which the famous sequence of shots comprising Hitchcock's Psycho are translated into a deck of augmented media cards; Buried Land (2010), a feature fiction film, shot on location in Visoko, Bosnia, in which the actual subjects of the transformative archeological claims (the existence of giant pyramids buried in Bosnia) perform in a scripted narrative exploring the nature of fact and fiction, history and myth.
+My works, diverse in media, have in common a sense of play in apparatus and traditional structures: actual subjects performing roles, transparent media machinations serving as a "stage," and collisions of one medium with another.
+Major productions include: Made Over in America (2007), a feature documentary that resamples and critically examines the producers, productions, and audience of reality make-over television; Double Narcissism (2008), a multi-channel video installation that re-visits the auto-performances of Will Wegman, Vito Acconci, and Peter Campus in light of the new digital video medium; 52 Card Psycho (2009), an augmented reality installation in which the famous sequence of shots comprising Hitchcock's Psycho are translated into a deck of augmented media cards; Buried Land (2010), a feature fiction film, shot on location in Visoko, Bosnia, in which the actual subjects of the transformative archeological claims (the existence of giant pyramids buried in Bosnia) perform in a scripted narrative exploring the nature of fact and fiction, history and myth.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.